On the Credibility of Deniable Communication in Court: Related Work

 \begin{displayquote} ``Our study, along with with Yadav et al.’s findings show that deniability seems irrelevant in court cases in Switzerland and the United States.
 Although the results cannot be generalised to other countries, they provide evidence that cryptographic deniability does not translate into real-world deniability and that a purely cryptographic approach does not impact the legal setting.
 When one party claims a forgery, judges consistently reject these claims.''~\cite{collins} \end{displayquote}

-Yadav et al. takes an even more negative tone; its discussion section contains paragraphs labeled: ``Deniability is ineffective,'' ``Deniability is hard to achieve in legal cases,'' and ``Even a screenshot is not deniable.''~\cite{yadav} These two sets of researchers, with the knowledge and expertise of cryptographers, rightly understand that a message displayed on a platform which has implemented deniability can never be cryptographically verified as legitimate; nor, typically, can a screenshot.
+Yadav et al.'s discussion section contains paragraphs labeled: ``Deniability is ineffective,'' ``Deniability is hard to achieve in legal cases,'' and ``Even a screenshot is not deniable.''~\cite{yadav} These two sets of researchers, with the knowledge and expertise of cryptographers, rightly understand that a message displayed on a platform which has implemented deniability can never be cryptographically verified as legitimate; nor, typically, can a screenshot.
 They may moreover be right that not every judge will understand this.
-From this perspective, it can be surprising or disappointing that judges are willing to permit chat transcripts or screenshots to be presented as evidence, and such an approach may appear correlated to a lack of technical understanding.\footnote{``We need to raise awareness with legal stakeholders that deniability allows bad actors to forge messages and use them in court since courts accept WhatsApp chat~[\textit{sic}] as evidence.''~\cite{yadav}} However, we argue that this approach reflects the correct functioning of the evidentiary system, even --- or perhaps all the more so --- given a full understanding of the cryptographic guarantees of deniability.
+From this perspective, it can be surprising or disappointing that judges are willing to permit chat transcripts or screenshots to be presented as evidence, and such an approach may appear correlated to a lack of technical understanding.\footnote{``We need to raise awareness with legal stakeholders that deniability allows bad actors to forge messages and use them in court since courts accept WhatsApp chat~[\textit{sic}] as evidence.''~\cite{yadav} }

-Furthermore, Yadav et al. write that ``[d]eniability \textit{requires} social and legal acceptance to be effective'' where ``legal acceptance means that the courts accept deniability and may not consider messages as evidence.''~\cite{yadav} These statements make explicit a sentiment present in many earlier quotes: that deniability is ``ineffective'' unless judges exclude evidence from deniable communication systems from court.
-In contrast, this paper argues that deniability is valuable even if it is not treated as grounds to throw evidence out of court; that indeed, the value of deniability lies largely elsewhere.
+Furthermore, Yadav et al. write that ``[d]eniability \textit{requires} social and legal acceptance to be effective'' where ``legal acceptance means that the courts accept deniability and may not consider messages as evidence.''~\cite{yadav} These statements make explicit a sentiment present in many earlier quotes: that deniability is ``ineffective'' \cite{yadav,collins} in the present state of affairs where judges routinely include evidence from deniable communication systems in court proceedings.